-Nightwood Theatre marks its 40th season in 2019-20.
-As Canada’s foremost feminist theatre, Nightwood provides an essential home for the creation of extraordinary theatre by women (our definition expressly including trans women).
+As Canada’s foremost feminist theatre, Nightwood provides an essential home for the creation of extraordinary theatre by women* (it should be noted that our organizational understanding of women* extends beyond the limitations of cis-womanhood).
 Founded in 1979, Nightwood Theatre has created, produced and toured award-winning plays that have garnered Dora Mavor Moore, Chalmers, Trillium and Governor General’s awards.
-The company is helmed by Artistic Director Andrea Donaldson and Managing Director Beth Brown, whose leadership has received public acclaim for artistic excellence, the successful training and development of emerging female talent, and their on-going advocacy around gender equity.
+The company is helmed by Artistic Director Andrea Donaldson and Managing Director Naz Afsahi, whose leadership has received public acclaim for artistic excellence, the successful training and development of emerging female talent, and their on-going advocacy around gender equity.

 As with our Young Innovators Program, Nightwood provides training and support to next generation artists, recognizing that those critical years after theatre training are the times that shape the theatre artist one becomes.
 Now in its 14th year, our annual emerging playwrights program Write From The Hip has become a key milestone for women playwrights.
 In it, four to seven writers meet and write over a year, each creating a full-length play that is professionally read at The Groundswell Festival, our annual festival of new works.
 Additionally, we host community gathering points such as Nightwood’s Community Choir and our patriarchy smashing FEMINIST UNCONFERENCE to unpack all things feminist in theatre.